UN chief says global warming goal on 'life support'

 And much of that comes down to money.

-The lack of movement on financial aid to poorer countries troubles Guterres.
+The lack of movement on financial aid to poorer countries troubles Guterres, who later told negotiators the gap was a “glaring injustice.”
 He said if he were the leader of a vulnerable small island or other endangered country he would be upset with what’s not happening in Glasgow.

-“When I see trillions being spent by the developed world and at the same time, the suffering, the impacts of climate change more than in the global north, in hurricanes, in droughts that undermine the development of my country and the well-being of my citizens,” Guterres said, putting himself in the shoes of an island leader.
-“I mean, it would be impossible in this situation not to feel an enormous frustration if the developed countries do not correspond to a number of basic commitments” on financial help.
+Peter Liese, a senior member of the European Parliament, said on Thursday he and fellow lawmakers would push for the $100 billion to be delivered “definitely next year.”

 And that rich-poor split kept cropping up Thursday.